NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 1. In the Installer dialog box, click **Install**.
 1. When installation is complete, restart Visual Studio.

+> [!Tip]
+> If you're unable to use the **Extensions and Updates** dialog in Visual Studio (for example, its blocked by a proxy), you can download extensions for Visual Studio 2013 and 2015 directly at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 ### Updating the Package Manager

 For Visual Studio 2015 Update 2 and later, the Package Manager is automatically updated to the latest stable release.